 Let’s face it.
 We’re all big Foreigner fans at this site.
-Finally in 2009, it’s good to see Mick Jones getting off his arse and getting this great band back out onto the water.
+Finally in 2009, it’s good to see Mick Jones getting off his arse and getting this great band back out of the garage.

 Written by: gdmonline